tejaSomanchi/pushNotifications/README.md

 [(Back to top)](#table-of-contents)

 We have 4 types of push notifications P, B, L and D which are identified by the which parameter.
-- P type notifications must open the play store. ("url": "com.appyhigh")
+- P type notifications must open the play store. ("link": "com.appyhigh")
-- B type notifications must open the default browser. ("url": "https://youtube.com")
+- B type notifications must open the default browser. ("link": "https://youtube.com")
-- L type notifications must open the webview within the app. ("url": "https://youtube.com")
+- L type notifications must open the webview within the app. ("link": "https://youtube.com")
-- D type notification must open a specific page within the app. ("url": "AppName://ACTIVITYNAME")
+- D type notification must open a specific page within the app. ("link": "AppName://ACTIVITYNAME")

 ## Basic Template